-Lord Castlereagh was Foreign Secretary from 1812 to 1822 in Lord Liverpool’s government and one of the chief architects of the Treaty of Vienna which brought Europe together after the fall of Napoleon.
+Lord Castlereagh was Foreign Secretary from 1812 to 1822 in Lord Liverpool’s government.
+He was one of the chief architects of the Treaty of Vienna which brought Europe together after the fall of Napoleon.

 He had made his mark in Pitt’s government, overseeing the Act of Union which dismantled the Irish Parliament in 1801.
-He became increasingly unpopular, especially after the Peterloo Massacre.
-He took his own life in 1822.
+He became increasingly unpopular, especially after the Peterloo Massacre and he took his own life in 1822.

 This sculpture is a copy of the one now in the collections of the National Trust for Northern Ireland and on display at Mount Stewart.
 The Apsley House variant is dated 1822.